techbelle/the-little-mongodb-book/en/mongodb.markdown

 ## In This Chapter ##
 In this chapter we looked at various commands, tools and performance details of using MongoDB.
 We haven't touched on everything, but we've looked at some of the common ones.
 Indexing in MongoDB is similar to indexing with relational databases, as are many of the tools.
 However, with MongoDB, many of these are to the point and simple to use.

+# Chapter 8 - Security #
+A short chapter on security stuff

 # Conclusion #
 You should have enough information to start using MongoDB in a real project.
 There's more to MongoDB than what we've covered, but your next priority should be putting together what we've learned, and getting familiar with the driver you'll be using.
 The [MongoDB website](http://www.mongodb.org/) has a lot of useful information.
 The official AK-TODO replace with reference to community site [MongoDB Community Forums](https://www.mongodb.com/community/forums/) are a great place to ask questions.